richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

     :::image type="content" source="../media/engage/admin/config-and-connect-8.png" alt-text="Select the Redeem Token option.":::

 After the token redemption, the legacy Engage external network is now associated with the new external network.
-The software logs out the user at this point to allow logging in with Microsoft Entra as your identity provider.
+The software signs the user out at this point to allow signing in with Microsoft Entra as your identity provider.
 You're ready to begin data migration to the new network.

 ## Data Migration from a legacy network to the new external network